-Tips Do not tag the friend who is being cyber hated
+Advice Do not tag the friend who is being cyber hated

 If you see that mean or critical things are being written about a person you know – don't tag that person in the comment section.
 If you think that the person isn't aware that they're being written about, tell them privately.

-Tips Offer to be a witness of a crime on the internet!
+Advice Offer to be a witness of a crime on the internet!